-Kent Online Safety Policy Documents, Templates and Guidance 2016
+Kent Online Safety Policy Documents, Templates and Guidance for Education Settings

 The Kent schools and settings e-Safety (Online Safety) policy template is suitable for all education settings to use and adapt to create an online safety policy which appropriate to their own needs and requirements.

 Please note that these documents are likely to be updated regularly due to the rapid pace of change within technology and legislation.
-Leaders and managers should ensure that they update their policies on a regular (annual) basis and check they are using the most recent version.
+Leaders and managers should ensure that they update their policies on a regular (at least annual) basis and check they are using the most recent version.